 A trailblazer in broadcast journalism, Walters was the first woman to co-anchor network morning and evening broadcasts.
 Since coming to ABC News in 1976, Walters has interviewed dictators, pop culture icons and every president and first lady since Richard Nixon.

-Her final appearance as a co-host on the “The View” aired Friday.
-Watch ABC’s two-hour special highlighting her life and career here.
+Her final appearance as a co-host on the "The View" will air Friday, and ABC will air a two-hour special highlighting her life and career that night starting at 9 p.m.
+ET.

 Walters will continue to be the executive producer of "The View," and will remain a lifelong member of ABC News, contributing reports as news warrants.